 What Is Regenerative Medicine?

 Regenerative medicine is a specialty area of medicine that focuses on the body’s ability to heal itself when faced with injury or illness.
-Regenerative medicine encompasses medical treatments such as stem cell therapy, platelet-rich plasma treatments, fat grafting, gene therapy and tissue engineering, and autologous tissue transplantation.
+Regenerative medicine encompasses medical treatments such as personal cell therapy, platelet-rich plasma treatments, fat grafting, gene therapy and tissue engineering, and autologous tissue transplantation.

 Recently, regenerative medicine has been in the spotlight as new therapies develop and discoveries make the news, but regenerative medicine has been an evolving medical specialty for the last few decades.
 It is currently being used to treat musculoskeletal injuries, neurological conditions, lung diseases and autoimmune conditions.

 One of the primary reasons driving the research for regenerative medical therapies is that some individuals affected by diseases or injuries cannot tolerate or do not respond to conventional medical treatments.
 Unpleasant and uncomfortable side effects of drug therapy or surgical procedures can negatively impact the quality of life of some individuals.
 Other individuals simply do not respond to treatments or stop seeing improvements after experiencing some therapies over time.